H.R. 2289 – A Congressional Bill That Strips Local Power by Removing Environmental and Historic Review and Greenlighting Massive Cell Tower Expansion

 What Policymakers Must Do

 Policymakers must stop H.R.
 2289 and reject FCC rules that further weaken local authority.
 Congress should update RF radiation exposure limits using current science and restore independent research funding.
-Instead of expanding gag rules that silence communities, Section 704 of the Telecommunications Act must be amended.
-Lawmakers must reinstate local oversight, environmental safeguards, and Tribal consultation, putting public safety above industry speed.
+Section 704 of the Telecommunications Act must be amended.
+Lawmakers must preserve local authority, oversight, historic and environmental safeguards, putting public and environmental safety above industry speed.